ansh/jiffyreader.com/README.md

 ### Text instructions
 1. Click on "Code" button > "Download ZIP".
 2. Open the file location (e.g. Download).
-3. Right click the ZIP file > Extract All > OK
+3. Right click the ZIP file > Extract All > OK.
 4. Open the folder in the command line (Suggesting to use bash terminal in case you are using the Windows operating system).
 5. Run `yarn install; yarn build;`
 6. Open Chrome > go to this link chrome://extensions/